athtareq/PREDICTORv1.0/README.md

 This is an application developped using C++ and the framework Qt5

-This application uses quite a lot of Qtś features.
+This application uses quite a lot of Qt's features.

 # Process